 Read our full Microsoft Surface Duo 2 review.

 What to look for in a foldable phone

 Before you buy a foldable phone, you'll need to consider what that kind of device will be able to do for you that a standard phone can't.
 Even with the Galaxy Z Flip 4's $999 price, you'll still pay up for foldable phones, so unless you really need the extra screen real estate, you may be better off with a phablet or one of the other best big phones that we've tested.

 If you do think a foldable phone will help you get more done, though, be sure to pay attention to the device's construction.
 Early foldable phones like the Galaxy Fold and original Motorola Razr had design quirks that led us to pan those handsets.
-With the Galaxy Z Fold 2, though, Samsung made some critical changes that made the $1,999 phone more likely to withstand everyday use, and that work has continued with subsequent models.
+With the Galaxy Z Fold 2 in 2020, though, Samsung made some critical changes that made the phone more likely to withstand everyday use, and that work has continued with subsequent models.
 After adding water-resistance to the Galaxy Z Fold 3, Samsung worked on a lighter, slimmer hinge for its latest foldables like the Galaxy Z Fold 4 and Z Flip 4.

 There are two screens to consider when buying a foldable phone — the larger internal display and a secondary screen, usually on the outside of the device.
 Find out just what you can do with that exterior screen — can you run full apps or is it just there for notifications and a few other features?
 And does the screen support something like Samsung's continuity feature where the app you're using on the cover screen is waiting for you when you open the device?

 Some foldable phones don't actually fold.
 The Microsoft Surface Duo 2, for example, is a dual-screen device that opens up to reveal two separate panels.
 Many of LG's now-departed phones took the same approach.